R&A 'seriously looking' at Open outside UK - McIlroy

 "Having a course that's so close to a major city, so close to a major airport, having a great golf course, I think it would be amazing," said McIlroy.
 "I think they are seriously looking at it."

-The major is returning to Royal Portrush in Northern Ireland in 2025 and McIlroy argues staging it at Portnarnock "would be fantastic".
+The major is returning to Royal Portrush in Northern Ireland in 2025 and McIlroy argues staging it at Portmarnock "would be fantastic".

 He added: "I was looking forward to Portrush but [concerned] in terms of how it would do commercially - there's so many other considerations to hosting a major championship apart from it being a great golf course."